 Notes: Neurotoxic venom affecting nerves, brain, and causing death very quickly without treatment.
 They are very fast strikers.
 The baby monocled cobras are every bit as deadly.
 Please be CAREFUL!

-Recently a friend and I found a 1.5 meter long N. kaouthia on a dirt road near where we were herping.
+Recently a friend and I found a 1.5-meter-long N. kaouthia on a dirt road near where we were herping.
 It was nearly paralyzed but gaped its mouth when touched on the head with a snake hook.
 The body didn’t move.
 We think it was just bitten by either a krait, or a King Cobra – both of which prey on this species.
 There was one visible bite mark on the side of the body and nothing else.
 I’m guessing King Cobra.

 Habitat: Both flat and hilly regions.
 I’ve seen them on hills, but usually, near people – under houses and in places rats and frogs are likely to be found.
-I’ve seen them most often in residential areas bordering forest, or near the ocean.
+I’ve seen them most often in residential areas bordering forests, or near the ocean.
 In the mornings they can be in trees and bushes – trying to get some sun to warm up.
 They love to hide under leaves, wood, anything really.
 The lifespan is around 30 years.